Additional Rate Reliefs in 2018

 2. Support for Public Houses

-This relief applies for one year only to occupied properties.
+This relief has been extended for a second year to occupied properties.
 Eligible properties with a rateable value of less than £100,000 will receive up to £1,000 discount.

 Your licensed premises must be open to the general public without requiring membership or residency, allow free entry, allow drinking without requiring food to be consumed and permit drinks to be consumed in person at the bar without relying on table service.